-This week I tried an infrared sauna in London.
-It was my first time and I was terrified — I can’t last longer than five minutes in a normal sauna and infrared saunas claim to heat your body more effectively (up to three times as much), so even the thought of spending 45 minutes in one already had me hot and bothered.
+This week I went into London to do an infrared sauna review, I was terrified.
+I can’t last longer than five minutes in a normal sauna and infrared saunas claim to heat your body more effectively (up to three times as much).
+The thought of spending 45 minutes in one already had me hot and bothered.

 If you don’t know much about how infrared saunas work, or what the health claims are, click here to have it all explained, then come back and discover what went down when I tried it out.
 (Skip to the end for my top three places with an infrared sauna in London).